star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model extract [OPTIONS] MODEL
 ```

 - This command extracts the bundled model to target dir.
-When you copy a model from remote cloud instance to local standalone, you can extract it and then do some operations, such as update code, rebuild model.
+When you copy a model from a remote cloud instance to the local standalone instance, you can extract it and then do some operations, such as updating the code and rebuilding the model.
-- `MODEL` argument uses the `Model URI` format which must include `/version/{version id}` part.
+- The `MODEL` argument uses the `Model URI` format, which must include the `/version/{version id}` part.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|